 To protect your business from the liability shift, you need to get an EMV reader.
 This may seem daunting, but it’s actually pretty easy.
 It’s also affordable.

 The Square contactless and chip reader is just $49.
 What’s cool about it is that it can process both EMV and NFC payments—meaning you’ll be all set up for the next wave of new, secure payment technologies like Apple Pay (which are starting to pick up steam).
-What’s more, if you order the Square contactless and chip reader, we’ll cover the liability shift until you receive yours in the mail.
-That’s right, you don’t have to worry about the liability shift if you order the Square contactless and chip reader.

 Once you get your new reader, it’s a good idea to familiarize yourself with how to take EMV payments.
 Chip cards are actually processed differently than magnetic-stripe cards.
 They’re dipped vertically into the payments reader instead of swiped horizontally like magnetic-stripe cards.